Proprietary Radio Configurator#

 To configure a protocol, first select a predefined PHY configuration, then customize it to meet your needs.

-Select a radio PHY (radio configuration) in the Select a radio PHY dropdown list.
+Once the radio profile has been selected, the next step is to select a radio PHY (radio configuration) in the Select a radio PHY dropdown list.
 Each profile has "built-in" configurations ready to use.

 If you select a "built-in" PHY, and then switch to "Customized", the Radio Configurator retains the property values of the "built-in" PHY.
 You can edit the values, but can also revert to the defaults.